"Appeals" and "grievances" are the two different types of complaints you can make. A general overview of our policies is provided.

 We do our best to give you all the information you need to make the most of your benefits, and we listen to any concerns.
 You have the right to make a complaint if you have concerns or problems related to your prescription drug coverage or the services you receive.

 We have procedures to help ensure that appeals and grievances are answered in a timely manner.
-More information about these procedures is available in our member materials for our prescription drug plan (PDPs) and Medicare Advantage prescription drug (MAPD) plans (which you can view on the Documents tab once you select a plan).
+More information about these procedures is available in our member materials for our prescription drug plan (PDPs) (which you can view on the Documents tab once you select a plan).
 You should also know that we have developed procedures to monitor the quality of your service, which are listed on the Documents tab under Quality Assurance Procedures.

 Contact Information for the Medicare Beneficiary Ombudsman

 Contact Information for Process or Status Questions

 If you are a member or provider and you are submitting a grievance, appeal, coverage determination, or redetermination request, an exception, or an organization determination request, please use the contact number for process or status questions that is listed for the plan and contact Customer Service

 The following information for the plan is also listed on the Customer Service